nais/doc/content/kubectl_examples.md

 Kubectl examples
 ================

 This document cover simple Kubectl operations, and how to solve some problems that you may experience.
+If you want to check out the complete documentation for Kubectl, head over to [kubectl.docs.kubernetes.io](https://kubectl.docs.kubernetes.io/).

 Head over to [getting started](/documentation/dev-guide/README.md) if you need help setting up Kubectl.